malariagen/Sadat-GSoC/README.md

 | `year` | Additional grouping field for `funestus` |
 | `study_id` | Grouping field for `stephensi` |

-All columns are required, but only the grouping fields used for a sample's label need values; the remaining grouping fields may be empty.
-Use a development-only table without a `split` column.
+All columns shown in the table must be present, and every row must have `specimen_id`, `run_accession`, and `label`.
+Among the grouping fields, only the field or fields used for that row's label require values; the grouping fields for the other labels may be left empty.
+The table must contain development samples only and must not include a `split` column.

-`assign-folds` matches the table to the matrix by run accession, keeps each blocking group in one fold, and balances the number of samples per label across the folds.
-Each label needs at least four distinct blocking groups to populate all four folds.
+`assign-folds` first matches the development-sample table to the count matrix by run accession.
+Samples from the same blocking group remain in one fold, which prevents a blocking group from being used for both fitting and validation in the same cross-validation split.
+For each label, the larger blocking groups are assigned first, and each group is placed in the fold that currently has the fewest samples of that label.
+At least four distinct blocking groups are required for every label, because each of the four folds must contain that label.

 #### CLI